amartyashankha/MEET_2016-17_AP_Android/README.md

 Begin by downloading [Android Studio](https://developer.android.com/studio/index.html). and then follow the installation instructions in <https://developer.android.com/studio/install.html> to install the SDK.

 *Note:* You will need to install some packages first.
-On Ubuntu, run `sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 lib32z1 libbz2-1.0:i386` in the terminal.
+On Ubuntu, run  in the terminal.

+    sudo apt-get install libc6:i386 libncurses5:i386 libstdc++6:i386 lib32z1 libbz2-1.0:i386

 ##Getting Started